-For the year ended December 31, 1998, Superior had cash flows from operations of \$18.1 million as compared to \$2.3 million for the year ended December 31, 1997.
+For the year ended December 31, 1998, Superior had cash flows from operations of \$18.1 million, cash flows used in investing activities of \$29.2 million and cash flows from financing activities of \$9.9 million, compared to \$2.3 million, \$57.6 million and \$56.7 million, respectively, for the year ended December 31, 1997.

 Superior's EBITDA (earnings before interest, income taxes, depreciation and amortization expense) was \$25.4 million for the year ended December 31, 1998 as compared to \$18.5 million for the year ended December 31, 1997.
 The EBITDA for 1998 of \$25.4 million is exclusive of the gain on sale of subsidiary, the merger termination and the special charge, which was mostly non-cash in nature.
 These increases are primarily a result of the operations of the 1997 acquisitions being included for a full fiscal year.
+EBITDA should not be considered as an alternative to net income or any other measure of operating performance calculated in accordance with generally accepted accounting principles.
+EBITDA is widely used by financial analysts as a measure of financial performance.
+Superior's measurement of EBITDA may not be comparable to similarly titled measures reported by other companies.